thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 notion that part of the brightening is caused by decreasing aerosols.
 Siomos et al. (2020) have shown that aerosol optical depth over Thessaloniki is decreasing constantly at least up to 2018.
-The attenuation of SDR by aerosols over Europe have been proposed as major factor by Wild et al. (2021).
+The attenuation of SDR by aerosols over Europe has been proposed as major factor by Wild et al. (2021).
 Unfortunately, for this study aerosol data for the entire period were not available in order to quantify their effect on SDR.
 The brightening effect on SDR under cloudy-sky conditions